Hank Johnson: 2008

 Johnson was unopposed for reelection in 2008, winning 99.9% of the vote against write-in candidates Loren Christopher Collins, Faye Coffield and Jacob Perasso.

 On July 30, 2007, Johnson was the first Democratic congressman in Georgia to publicly endorse Barack Obama in the 2008 Democratic presidential primary.

 2010

 Johnson was reelected over the Republican nominee, business owner Liz Carter, receiving 131,760 of 176,467 votes, or 74.67%.
 Carter, who is white, made headlines during the campaign by maintaining that she had been initially barred from appearing at a candidate forum hosted by Newsmakers Journal due to her race, an assertion the forum's organizers denied.

+In 2010, Johnson suggested before a House Armed Services Committee hearing that relocating Navy personnel to Guam could cause the small island to “become so overly populated that it will tip over and capsize”, a claim that has since haunted his public image and is often used to discredit him.